faithanalog/faithanalog.github.io/_posts/2014-11-18-prelude-of-the-chambered-in-dart.md

 layout: post
 title: "Prelude of the Chambered in Dart"
 ---
-I was watching Notch write what was essentially a re-implementation of Doom in Dart recently, and it inspired me to port Prelude of the Chambered (PotC) to Dart.
+I was watching `[REDACTED]` write what was essentially a re-implementation of Doom in Dart recently, and it inspired me to port Prelude of the Chambered (PotC) to Dart.

-Prelude of the Chambered is a game made by Notch for the [Ludum Dare](http://www.ludumdare.com/compo/) competition awhile ago.
+Prelude of the Chambered is a game made by `[REDACTED]` for the [Ludum Dare](http://www.ludumdare.com/compo/) competition awhile ago.
 It can run in the browser, but the problem is it's a java applet.
 These days, browsers throw warning after warning at anyone loading an applet, and that's assuming they